GermanBread/Arnix/README.md

 ## Installing

-- Download the newest release
+- Download the newest release and extract it somewhere
-- `cd` into the directory of this script `cd /path/to/script`
+- `cd` into the extracted archive `cd extracted/src/`
 - Run `./hijack.sh` as root

 ### Post install